 Sometimes writing down your thoughts and feelings will help you release the tension and stress you’re facing.

-Plus it gives you a way to see how your mood differs day to day, so you can measure your progress.
+Plus, it allows you to see how your mood differs from day to day to measure your progress.

 10. Anxiety Sucks Because It Takes Us By Surprise

 Anxiety sucks because it creeps up on you slowly.

 It can often start off as a tiny bit of stress that compounds into something more troublesome.